Belgrade Zoo

-Beo zoo vrt (Бео зоо врт), also known as Vrt dobre nade (The Garden of good hope), is a publicly owned zoo located in Kalemegdan Park, downtown of Belgrade, Serbia.
+Beo zoo vrt (Бео зоо врт), also known as Vrt dobre nade (Serbian Cyrilic: Врт добре наде, The Garden of good hope), is a publicly owned zoo located in Kalemegdan Park, downtown of Belgrade, Serbia.
 Established on July 12, 1936, it is considered to be one of the oldest public zoos in southeastern Europe.
 The zoo covers 7 ha and houses a collection of 210 animal species, with approximately 800 individuals, making it the largest zoological garden in Serbia.
 With around 400,000 annual visitors it is also recognized as one of the most popular tourist attractions in Belgrade.

-Belgrade zoo officially applied for EAZA membership in 2017.
+Belgrade zoo officially applied for European Association of Zoos and Aquaria membership in 2017.

 History

 During the Austrian occupation of northern Serbia from 1717 to 1739, they conducted extensive project of rebuilding Belgrade, turning the city into Westernized European, baroque-style town.
 This period is today referred to as the Baroque Belgrade.
 The governor in this period, Charles Alexander, Duke of Württemberg, ordered the construction of Württemberg Palace, a massive building used as his seat, which was located at the modern Republic Square area.
 There, he formed something of the first zoo in Belgrade.
 He ordered his soldiers to capture and bring to him "wild beasts from the forests and mountains of Serbia", which were then kept in cages.
 The Austrians withdrew in 1739 and the Ottomans demolished the building in 1743.

 The Belgrade's first general urban plan, which was adopted in 1924, envisioned construction of the zoo in Topčider, at the time on the outskirts of the city.

 The present Belgrade Zoological Garden was officially opened on 12 July 1936 by the mayor of Belgrade, Vlada Ilić.
 The zoo was initially no larger than 3.5 ha, but was eventually expanded to about 14 hectares.
 It quickly became one of the most popular places with the locals and even with the members of the Karađorđević dynasty, who were regulars at the zoo.
 In the beginning, animals were acquired through personal donations.
 First group of animals was purchased by mayor Ilić himself while the first manager, Aleksandar Krstić, purchased the first hippopotamus in 1937 to celebrate the birth of his son.

 During the Second World War, the zoo was bombed twice, by the Nazis in 1941 and by the Allies in 1944, heavily damaging the infrastructure and killing most of the animals.
 The zoo also lost seven hectares of land.
 The 1941 bombing of the zoo was described in Winston Churchill's The Second World War and Emir Kusturica's 1995 film Underground.
 Miodrag Savković, manager of the zoo during the World War II occupation, was arrested right away by the new Communist authorities, and shot, even though the charges against him nor his resting place are known.